ggreer/geoff.greer.fm/_posts/2018-04-02-conserve-vertical-pixels.md

 I'm sure if you asked each UI designer involved, they'd feel justified in their decision.
 The OS needs a menu bar.
 Application windows need title bars.
 Browsers need location and tab bars.
 No single pebble is responsible for the avalanche.

 But if you are a web designer, and you think that having a fixed bar on your site makes for happier users, you are almost certainly mistaken.
 If you *must* add a top bar, hide it as the user scrolls down, then show it on scroll up.
-This interaction pattern is common on mobile devices, and it's not much effort to add to PCs.
-You only need to choose a library like [Headroom.js](http://wicky.nillia.ms/headroom.js/).
+This interaction pattern is common on mobile devices and it's not much effort to add to PCs.
+You can use a library like [Headroom.js](http://wicky.nillia.ms/headroom.js/).

 Hopefully, future designers will look back on this era of vertical annexation the same way we view excesses such as the <code>&lt;blink&gt;</code> tag.